 - Includes the settings and results of the runs performed on the project.
 Including the results of synthesis and implementation runs can significantly increase the size of the project archive.

 - Includes the information included in the local IP cache (if any) to speed up IP generation times using version of the tools.

 The Vivado IDE creates a project archive in ZIP file format that contains the required source files, include files, and run files (if specified) as well as an archive.log file of the archival process.
 You can review the creation of the archive in the archive.log file.

-You can also use the write_project_tcl command to generate a tcl script that will recreate the current project.
-The script will keep the project settings and sources, but may not retain output products or design state.
+You can also use the write_project_tcl command to generate a Tcl script that will recreate the current project.
+The script will keep the project settings and sources, but might not retain output products or design state.